Academic Advising and Support

-For students who have not declared a major, the Academic Advising Center provides academic advising and other services to help students select a major field of study and fulfill their general education requirements.
+For students who have not declared a major, the Academic Advising Center provides academic advising and other services to help students explore options, select a major, and complete their general education requirements.

-Southern Utah University will allow students to remain undeclared until they have earned 75 semester hours.
+Students may remain Open Option until they have earned 75 semester hours.
 Some academic majors require that specific courses be taken during the freshman and sophomore years.
-Students should, therefore, declare their intended major as early as possible to ensure proper advisement.
+Students should, therefore, declare their intended major as early as possible to ensure timely progress toward completion.

 Declaring a Program of Study

 Students are encouraged to declare an intended major (as well as other academic program of study goals) as early as possible.
 This can be done at the time of admission to the University.
-Students are allowed to change their major at any time by obtaining an advisor’s signature on a program of study change form and returning the form to the Registrar’s Office.
+Students may change their major at any time by obtaining an advisor’s signature on a Program of Study Change Form and returning the form to the Registrar’s Office.